 I began searching for more hobbies and interests.
 One of the interests that arose when I went into treatment was psychology.
 It fascinated me.
 I was completely in awe of its power to transform lives.

-I also chose to start attending church, pursuing my spiritual growth.
+I also chose to start attending church, pursuing my growing interest in Christianity.

 If you have very few hobbies or interests a great site to peruse is Tasterlab.
 It has an extensive directory of taster classes, designed to help you uncover which pursuits most appeal to you.
 Should you conclude your life is lacking playfulness as a result of too few interests, next months series is titled ‘How to Avoid Problems by Integrating Play’ and will reveal the many ways we can integrate play so it fits in with our lifestyle.